-Many of the eligibility requirements for the U.S. Department of Treasury's Emergency Rental Assistance Programs overlap with HOME APR eligibility requirements, including:
+Some eligibility requirements for the U.S. Department of Treasury's Emergency Rental Assistance Programs overlap with HOME APR eligibility requirements, including:

-- At risk of homelessness or experiencing housing instability (e.g., past due notice, nonpayment of rent, or eviction notice) and - A household income less than 80% AMI.
+- At risk of homelessness or experiencing housing instability (e.g., past due notice, non-payment of rent, or eviction notice) and - A household income less than 80% AMI.4

 Data from the Boise Emergency Rental Assistance Program can help quantify those individuals and households in Boise that are housing insecure.
-According to the Emergency Rental Assistance
+According to the Emergency Rental Assistance Program reporting required by the U.S. Department of the Treasury, Boise has approved over \$11.5 M in payments.